Bella Poarch

+In May 2021, Poarch signed a music recording contract with Warner Records.
+Her debut single "Build a Bitch" was released that same year, which peaked at 56 on the Billboard Hot 100.
+Her debut extended play Dolls was released in August 2022.
+She was also included on Forbes 30 Under 30 in 2022.

-Early life
+Early life and military career

-Bella Poarch was born on February 8, 1997, in the Philippines to Filipino parents.
-She was raised by her grandmother in the slums until the age of three and was then adopted.
-Her adoptive father is an American who had served in the US military and her adoptive mother is Filipina; both adoptive parents had met in Saudi Arabia where her adoptive father was stationed, before settling in the Philippines.
-In an interview, she recounts that she and her adopted brother were heavily abused all throughout her childhood, up until her enrollment in the military.
-She lived on a farm with her family: two older (adopted) sisters, her adoptive parents, and her brother.
-She had many of the responsibilities for the farm, even as young as seven years old.
-She recounts that her adoptive sisters did not receive the same treatment as her.
-Poarch says that her father was verbally and physically abusive, while her mother did not get involved.
-Her family (except her two older sisters who still reside in the Philippines) moved to San Francisco to live with her aunt for a couple of months, before the family moved to Texas when she was 13 due to her father's need for bypass surgery.
-She says that the abuse decreased, but she still faced some mental abuse from her father at home.
+Poarch was born Belinda Marie Macadengdeng Batumbakal on February 9, 1997, in the Philippines.
+She was raised by her grandmother in slums until the age of three and was then adopted.
+Her adoptive father is an American who had served in the United States military, and her adoptive mother is Filipina.
+Both parents met in Saudi Arabia where her adoptive father was stationed, before settling in the Philippines.

+In an interview, Poarch recounted that she and her adopted brother were heavily physically and emotionally abused throughout her entire childhood, up until her enlistment in the military.
+She lived on a farm with her adoptive parents and three (adopted) siblings, which include two older sisters and a brother.
+She had many responsibilities on the farm from as young as seven years old.
+Poarch has stated that her adoptive sisters did not receive the same treatment as her and her brother.
+Her father was verbally and physically abusive, while her mother did not get involved, but remained complicit.

+At age 13, Poarch and her family (with exception of her sisters who still reside in the Philippines) moved to San Francisco to reside with her aunt for several months, before moving to Texas for her father's bypass surgery.
+Poarch is a United States Navy veteran, enlisting in the Navy in 2017 as an aviation ordnanceman.
+She served for three years, having been stationed in Japan and Hawaii.